 - a.
 Named members who are to receive a basic salary and the amount to be paid. - b.
 Named member who is to receive a senior salary as a chair of the authority and the amount to be paid. - c.
-Named members who are to receive a senior salary as deputy chair of a committee and the amount to be paid. - d.
+Named members who are to receive a senior salary as deputy chair of the authority or a committee chair and the amount to be paid. - d.
 Named members who are to receive the co-opted member fee and whether a chair or ordinary member and the amounts to be paid. - 2.
 Amendments made to the Schedule during the municipal year must be communicated to the Panel as soon as it is practicable. - 3.
 Principal councils must confirm in their annual Schedule that the maximum limit of senior salaries set for the council has not been exceeded.

 - 4. Principal councils, NPAs and FRAs must include a statement of allowable expenses and the duties for which they may be claimed for care, travel and subsistence in their annual Schedule which is in accord with the Panel's determinations. - 5.
-The Schedule must set out the arrangements for the payment of salaries, allowances and fees to all members and co-opted members of the relevant authority (IRPW Regulation 35); arrangements for making claims for care, travel and subsistence expenses (IRPW Regulations 24 and 36-37); arrangements for the avoidance of duplication (IRPW Regulation 38) and arrangements for re-payment of salaries, allowances and fees (IRPW Regulation 33).
-This schedule must also include the duties for which members and co-opted members are able to claim travel, subsistence and reimbursement of care costs. - 6.
+The Schedule must set out the arrangements for the payment of salaries, allowances and fees to all members and co-opted members of the relevant authority (IRPW Regulation 35); arrangements for making claims for care and personal assistance, travel and subsistence expenses (IRPW Regulations 24 and 36-37); arrangements for the avoidance of duplication (IRPW Regulation 38) and arrangements for re-payment of salaries, allowances and fees (IRPW Regulation 33).
+This schedule must also include the duties for which members and co-opted members are able to claim reimbursement towards travel, subsistence and care and personal assistance costs. - 6.
 Principal councils must declare in the Schedule whether: - A statement of the basic responsibility of a councillor is in place. - Role descriptors of senior salary office holders are in place. - Records are kept of councillor attendance. - 7.
 Principal councils, NPAs and FRAs must make arrangements for the publication of the Schedule of Member Remuneration as soon as practicable after its determination and no later than 31 July of the year to which it applies.
 The Schedule should be published in a manner that provides ready access for members of the public. - 8.
-The Schedule must also be sent to the Panel Secretariat to be received by 31 July.
+The Schedule must also be sent to the Panel Secretariat to be received by 31 July. - 9.
+Any changes to the schedule during the year must be promptly publicised in the above manner and all changes notified to Panel Secretariat promptly.